Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success (second edition)

 Writing Your Journal Article in Twelve Weeks can be used individually or in groups, and is particularly appropriate for graduate student professional development courses, junior faculty orientation workshops, post-doc groups, and journal article writing courses.

-Wendy Laura Belcher is assistant professor of African literature at Princeton University in the Department of Comparative Literature and Center for African American Studies.
+Wendy Laura Belcher is professor of African literature at Princeton University in the Department of Comparative Literature and Center for African American Studies.
 She has taught journal article writing workshops in North America, Europe, and Africa.

 Table of Contents